Lovely Beer at 'the Gammon'

 The Kings Arms, All Cannings

 Set off the back road to Devizes, just past the iconic White Horse at Alton Priors, the Kings is nestled in a side lane off the street in All Cannings.
-An excellent menu, combined with a Specials Board, forms the basis of superb home-cooked food, using locally sourced ingredients, while the bar boasts a fine selection of Wadworth's beers, kept and served, to perfection.
-A very friendly locals' pub (where dogs are welcome!) occasionally graced by rock stars of the past who play at the annual Concert at the Kings in late May.
-An array of photos around the pub bear testament to six years' of concerts, and the big names who have appeared there.
-Book your tickets from the New Year onwards.
-Up to an hour each way by bike - 8 picturesque miles.
+An excellent menu, combined with a Specials Board, forms the basis of superb home-cooked food, using locally sourced ingredients, while the bar boasts a fine selection of Wadworth's beers, kept and served to perfection.
+A very friendly locals' pub (where dogs are welcome!) occasionally graced by rock stars of the past who played at the annual (but now discontinued) Concert at the Kings.
+An array of photos around the pub bear testament to seven years' of concerts, and the big names who have appeared there.